 As the daughter of a rural public school teacher, I strongly support public education, beginning at the pre-K level.
 In Congress, I will do all that I can to keep our countries’ public schools financially healthy and open, and to support our public schools teachers.

 In Congress, I will press to refocus our country so that we see public schools and public school teachers as a public and social good.
-This means means lobbying against legislation that diminishes or calls into question the stature of public schools and public school teachers, such as a focus on school choice and private schools.
+This means means lobbying against legislation that diminishes or calls into question the stature of schools and our teachers, such as tying test scores to teachers’ compensation.
 Legislation must acknowledge that public education is about creating a strong nation and stable society through well educated and critically thinking individuals; it is about much more than personal achievement.

 - Public education must begin at the pre-K level.
 A child entering kindergarten without proper early childhood development is more likely to remain behind throughout school, unable to achieve his or her full potential.